Electric bill math

 Choose pathProrate utilities by move-in days, move-out days, roommate count, and one-time fees.

-Choose pathStart from state-specific electric assumptions, then add water, sewer, fixed fees, and other utilities.
+Choose pathOpen a state example with electric assumptions, then add water, sewer, fixed fees, and other utilities.

 Choose pathCheck billing days, kWh, rates, weather, fixed charges, and major electric loads.